rayaman/multi/README.md

 # multi Version: 12.0.0 (Introducing Network Threads look at the changelog for what was added)

-**NOTE: I have been studying a lot about threading for the past few months and have some awesome additions in store!
-They will take a while to come out though.
-The goal of the library is still to provide a simple and efficient way to multi task in lua**

 My multitasking library for lua.
-It is a pure lua binding if you ignore the integrations and the love2d compat.
-If you find any bugs or have any issues, please let me know :). **If you don't see a table of contents try using the ReadMe.html file.
-It is easier to navigate the readme**</br>
+It is a pure lua binding, if you ignore the integrations and the love2d compat.
+If you find any bugs or have any issues, please let me know . **If you don't see a table of contents try using the ReadMe.html file.
+It is easier to navigate than readme**</br>

 [TOC]